bbmokhtari/django-translations/docs/guide/context.rst

 To delete the translations of the context's scope in a language use the :meth:`~translations.context.Context.delete` method.
-This deletes the translations of the :ref:`translatable fields \
+This deletes the translations for the :ref:`translatable fields \
 <specify-fields>` of the context's scope.
 It takes in a ``lang`` parameter which determines the language to delete the translation in.